 An expanding railroad network substantially decreased some counties' freight transportation costs, increasing manufacturing establishments' access to consumers, workers, and material inputs.
 The railroads had less benefit for counties on navigable waterways, and even could undercut those counties' access to previously captive consumers and inputs.
-We develop a general equilibrium model that summarizes these effects through changes in county "market access," building on Donaldson and Hornbeck (2016).
+We develop a general equilibrium model that summarizes these effects through changes in county "market access," building on work by Donaldson and Hornbeck (2016) that focused on the agricultural sector.

 We estimate that increases in counties' market access led to substantial increases in county manufacturing activity and, because input-use in these counties was generally inefficiently low, this increase in manufacturing activity generated larger increases in revenues than costs (i.e., growth in county productivity).
 A one standard deviation greater increase in county market access, from 1860 to 1880, led to a 20% increase in county productivity, with similar percent impacts on county revenue and county expenditures on materials, labor, and capital.
-We decompose the increase in county productivity, finding impacts mostly driven by gains in allocative efficiency (AE) rather than changes in county TFPR.
+We decompose the increase in county productivity, finding impacts mostly driven by allocative efficiency growth (AE growth) rather than changes in county total factor productivity (TFPR growth).

 Increases in county market access led to a general expansion of county economic activity, rather than systematic changes in local manufacturing industry concentration or a shift from agriculture to manufacturing.
-Similarly, we do not find that increases in county market access directly affected county gaps between the value marginal product of inputs and their marginal costs.
+Similarly, we do not find that increases in county market access directly affected county-level input distortions or county-level gaps between the value marginal product of inputs and their marginal costs.
 Increases in county market access did not make counties more efficient; rather, it encouraged the expansion of economic activity in otherwise distorted counties that, as a consequence, led to increases in county aggregate productivity.

 County market access is a function of the entire transportation network, which allows us to explore various sources of reduced form identification.
 While local railroad construction is potentially endogenous, and otherwise correlated with local growth, the estimated impacts from changes in county market access are robust to controlling flexibly for local railroad construction.
 The estimated impacts of county market access are thereby identified from more-distant changes in the railroad network, and how the spreading railroad network complemented or substituted for the previous transportation network that relied on navigable waterways for low-cost freight transportation.
 Places with high initial access to markets through waterways benefit less from expansion of the national railroad network, which we exploit in an instrumental variables approach that yields similar estimates to our baseline approach.
+We also find that our results are robust to controlling for "expected" changes in market access from potential extensions to the canal network in the absence of the railroad network (Fogel, 1964; Borusyak and Hull, Forthcoming).